Eastern Ontario Soccer League

 What Discipline matters fall under the jurisdiction of the District?

-Red Cards in which the offence was 'directed at the Game Official(s)' fall under the jurisdiction of the EODSA.
-Such offences are subject to the DBR System, however, the accused has the right to request to be disciplined by the DBH System.
+Red Cards in which the offence was 'directed at the Game Official(s)' fall under the jurisdiction of EOS.
+Such offences are subject to the DBR System.

-All misconduct types relating to registration of players, team officials & club administrators fall under the jurisdiction of District Associations.
+All misconduct types relating to registration of players, team officials & club administrators fall under the jurisdiction of EOS.

-All misconduct by a game official falls under the jurisdiction of the District Association in which the game official is registered .
+All misconduct by a Match Official falls under the jurisdiction of the District Association in which the game official is registered .

 Requesting a New Hearing